SimplexCC/sell-docs/source/includes/transports/_overview.md

 `401 Unauthorized` | Missing or invalid API key
 `404 Not Found`    | Invalid URL

-On error, reponse will include an `_error` top-level field with a short error message.
+On error, responses will include an `_error` top-level field with a short error message.
 That error message is for debugging purposes only and is not meant to be displayed to end-users.

 Successful requests do not return an `_error` field.